chhylp123/BitMapperBS/README.md

     ./bitmapperBS --index <genome file name>

+The suffix of the index file should be '.index.*'.

 - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `(update on October 10, 2018) If BitMapperBS reports: "sh: 1: ./psascan: not found" when building index, this means that psascan did not compiled and installed successfully.
 BitMapperBS utlizes psascan to build FM-index, and psascan (binary file) cannot be compiled from source code automatically.
 In this case, please compile psascan manually (https://www.cs.helsinki.fi/group/pads/pSAscan.html), and copy it (binary file of psascan) to the folder of BitMapperBS.`